LethalCompanyCommunity/ModdingWiki/docs/user-guide/modding/advanced/networking.md

 }
 ```

-### Spawning the NetworkHandler In
+### Spawning the NetworkHandler

-Now that the game knows what to load when we tell it to load the ExampleNetworkHandler, we just have to spawn it!
-To do so, we just have to Instantiate the prefab, then load it in:
+Now that the game knows what to load when we tell it to load the ExampleNetworkHandler, all we have left is to spawn it!
+To do so, we just must Instantiate the prefab, then load it in:

 ```cs
 var networkHandlerHost = Object.Instantiate(networkPrefab, Vector3.zero, Quaternion.identity)